KwatME/Medicine.md/Organ System/Respiratory System/Bronchiole/_p/Bronchiolitis.md

 # "

 70% caused by respiratory syncytial virus.
+Other causes include metapneumovirus, parainfluenza virus, and adenovirus.

-Affects mostly infants and young children.
+Affects mostly infants, who have narrow airways.

 # ^